AHMEDBEL529/setting_up_es_cluster_using_ansible/README.md

-# Setting up Elasticsearch Cluster using ansible :
+# Setting up an Elasticsearch Cluster using ansible :
 ## Introduction :
 Elasticsearch is a powerful open-source, RESTful, distributed real-time search and analytics engine which provides the ability for full-text search.
 The aim of this project is to deploy Elasticsearrch cluster using Ansible for automation.